deepakjowel95/keywordspotting_Nanosense33ble/README.md

 # keywordspotting_Nanosense33ble
-Create a keyword spotting system to recognise speech and provide an output on led.
-This project require a basic understanding of fundamentals of embedded systems, machine learning and how it can be implemented low power device like MCU and EDGE devices.
+Create a keyword spotting system to recognise speech and provide an output on led.The Arduino Nano has an onboard RBG LED , thus it is possible to provide colour specific output for a keyword.This project require a basic understanding of fundamentals of embedded systems, machine learning and how it can be implemented on low power device like MCU and EDGE devices.
 #
 # Instruments/devices required
 • Arduino Nano Sense 33 BLE